 Graduates of the BEd program (Elementary or Secondary) are prepared to be effective educators for public, band-operated and independent schools.
 The First Nations Education Council, which developed and advises the program, is made up of Aboriginal educators, UBC Faculty, coordinator representatives, a BCTF representative, and NITEP student representatives.

 As a contemporary program with traditional values, NITEP truly exemplifies how culture can be integrated within a mainstream post-secondary institution.

-In addition to the Urban Centre on the UBC Vancouver campus, NITEP is also offered at field centres in Lillooet and the Fraser Valley.
+In addition to the On-Campus Centre on the UBC Vancouver campus, NITEP is also offered at field centres in the Cariboo, Lillooet, and the Fraser Valley.
 These centres allow students to maintain their connection to home and community while pursuing their education.
-Our coordinators teach in the program and the On-Campus Coordinator assists students with course planning, advising, arranging for tutors, and other support.
 The cohort structure of NITEP allows students to bond and become a family as they experience the program together.
 Students have likened their experience to a canoe journey; the more they pull together the easier it becomes.

 NITEP students and graduates are role models and agents of change and empowerment.
-For over three decades, more than 375 individuals have graduated and gone on to successful careers as teachers, administrators, provincial and federal government employees, and other highly valued positions in Aboriginal education.
+For over three decades, more than 380 individuals have graduated and gone on to successful careers as teachers, administrators, provincial and federal government employees, and other highly valued positions in Indigenous education.
 Many have continued their studies and have received Masters and Doctorate degrees.